Delivering a diverse NAECI compliant workforce

 No candidates could be placed on the project without being engaged under NAECI, and all recruitment and payroll operations needed to be fully compliant and auditable.

-Robust processes were developed in partnership with contractors to undertake all the necessary compliance and security clearance checks to engage workers, and NRL’s experienced in-house NAECI payroll team ensured all worker calculations were accurately made.
+Robust processes were developed in partnership with contractors to undertake all the necessary compliance and security clearance checks to engage workers, and NRL’s experienced in-house NAECI payroll team, also based in Wigan, ensured all worker calculations were accurately made.

 NRL’s targeted recruitment campaign helped secure a diverse mix of local and nationwide skilled labour to support several contractors and sub-contractors on the project.
 Over 3,550 candidates registered their interest in working on the FM2 project, with 70% receiving a job offer following successful interview.